Join In

 Using Quotation Marks

-Quotation marks ("") have four uses:(1) To identify previously spoken or written words.
+Quotation marks are used in four ways:(1) To identify previously spoken or written words.

 - Groucho Marx said: "Either he's dead or my watch has stopped."